These unusual clocks run on any device with a modern web browser.

 These watch faces are experimental.
 They are offered as-is, intended only for entertainment, and may have bugs.
 I wanted to explore unusual graphic designs, artistic effects, and alternative methods of communicating time.
 Some of these faces show the time in ways that are not obvious until you know how to read them, but they are simple once explained.

-Some of these are also available in Playtime: my collection of 50 alarm clocks for the Playdate handheld game console.
+Some of these are also available in Playtime: my collection of 50 Weird Alarm Clocks for the Playdate handheld game console.

 — Morgan Adams